omerugi/Monom-Polynom/README.md

 @param s - String containing a Monom type;
 receive a String and check if it is a valid Monom String:
 Valid monom is - ax^b : a=Double type , b=+Intager type;
-the function examine the String into 3 main checks:
+the function examines the String into 3 main checks:
 1) check if the coefficient is a valid double type using the method "isValidDouble".
-        (by extract the substring from char 0 to 'x' or to the String length if 'x' is not existing.
+        (by extracting the substring from char 0 to 'x'  the String length if 'x' is not existing).
 2) check if the Monom have a degree power that greater then 1 (which means that after the coefficient should appear "x^").
 3)  check if the power is a valid Int type by using "isValidInt" method.